 As the first line of defense responsible for clearing chemicals ingested in the human body, the liver is being put to the test at a time when the population is increasingly consuming supplements for purposes ranging from losing weight and enhancing strength to getting an energy boost, or simply improving their health through “natural” means.
-Unfortunately, says Dr. Francisco Durazo, professor of medicine in UCLA’s Vatche and Tamar Manoukain Division of Digestive Diseases, this is leading to a growing number of cases in which patients are presenting with acute hepatotoxicity.
+Unfortunately, this is leading to a growing number of cases in which patients are presenting with acute hepatotoxicity.

-Dr. Durazo currently has funding from the National Institutes of Health (NIH) to study drug-induced liver injury, particularly as a result of supplements.
-“We are seeing a significant increase in these injuries, most commonly from workout-related supplements and fat burners,” says Dr. Durazo, who has served as a principal investigator for the Drug Induced Liver Injury Network, established by the National Institute of Diabetes and Digestive and Kidney Diseases to collect and analyze cases of severe liver injury caused by prescription and over-the-counter drugs, herbal products and supplements.
+UCLA Hepatology currently has funding from the National Institutes of Health (NIH) to study drug-induced liver injury, particularly as a result of supplements.
+Research shows a significant increase in these injuries, most commonly from workout-related supplements and fat burners.

-Drug-induced liver injury is the most common cause of acute failure, Dr. Durazo notes.
+Drug-induced liver injury is the most common cause of acute failure.
 It is estimated that more than half of the U.S. population takes supplements, which has led to increasing concerns about liver injury.
 Another common cause is acetaminophen overdose.
 While initial attention, particularly in Europe, centered on uses of the drug for suicide attempts, the focus has now shifted to the problem of unintentional overdose — so-called therapeutic misadventures.
 Antibiotics and anti-seizure medications can also cause liver injury.
-“We are looking to better understand how this occurs and who is at risk,” Dr. Durazo says.
-“Each medication has a different pathophysiology and is going to cause a different syndrome; we want to characterize the risk factors, natural history and toxicity of different medications.”

 Elsewhere in the division, Dr. Steven-Huy Han, a professor of medicine, is tackling another major public health concern, involving the treatment of chronic hepatitis B. The guidelines for who should be treated and for how long vary widely not only between Europe, Asia and the United States, but even across different geographical regions of the United States.
 Hepatitis B produces no symptoms, but if untreated it can cause cirrhosis of the liver, liver failure, and eventually liver cancer.
 Dr. Han, who has headed multiple clinical studies involving the treatment of chronic hepatitis B as well as hepatitis C, is interested in contributing to more standardized treatment protocols.